Barcelona boss Koeman slams Di Maria for 'lack of respect' over Messi comments | Goal.com

 "It's incredible," Koeman added.
 "The football is incredible.
 I think we've done well.
 We had chances to win the game earlier.

 "The team has been huge.
-In the last five minutes of the first half, we scored two goals.
+In the last five minutes of the second half, we scored two goals.
 Then extra time was incredible

 "The first thing that stands out about the team is their mentality.
 We never stop trying."